Syncona Partners LLP

 Seed Round in 2019

-Orbit Biomedical Limited is a retinal gene therapy company focused on developing innovative surgical devices and procedures for retinal conditions.
-Founded in 2018 and based in Stevenage, United Kingdom, with an additional location in Ambler, Pennsylvania, the company aims to enhance the precision, safety, and consistency of therapeutic delivery.
-Orbit Biomedical designs a comprehensive training process for surgeons and clinical staff, incorporating various learning modalities to ensure effective education.
-By transforming the surgical delivery of gene and cell therapies, the company seeks to establish a new standard in the field, enabling safe and efficient one-time treatments for patients suffering from chronic diseases.
+Orbit Biomedical Limited is a retinal gene therapy company focused on developing innovative surgical devices and procedures for treating specific retinal conditions.
+Founded in 2018 and headquartered in Stevenage, United Kingdom, with an additional location in Ambler, Pennsylvania, the company aims to revolutionize gene and cell therapy by establishing a new standard for precise and targeted surgical delivery.
+Orbit Biomedical emphasizes improving the accuracy, safety, and consistency of therapeutic delivery, thereby enhancing patient outcomes.
+In addition to its medical devices, the company has designed a comprehensive training process for surgeons and clinical staff, utilizing various educational modalities to ensure proficiency in its procedures.
+Through these efforts, Orbit Biomedical seeks to transform the landscape of gene therapy treatment and improve the management of chronic retinal diseases.

 OMass Therapeutics